GabrieleGhisleni/Tutorials/4_Boostrap.md

-Mobile design first!
+## Mobile design first!

 The more efficient approach is starting by developing html for small screen and then adapt it with larger screen.
-Boostrap allow to easily handle the responsiveness needed to deal with mobile-phones. we have many elements that helps to do that:
+Bootstrap allow to easily handle the responsiveness needed to deal with mobile-phones. we have many elements that helps to do that:

 - Grid System
 - Fluid Images